chef-training/extension-inspec/README.md

 InSpec is an open-source testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security and policy requirements.
 ### Where can I find more?
-The [inspec.io](http://inspec.io) website is full of documentation and links to download the code There is also an _interactive demo_ which will allow you try it out in a web browse
+The [inspec.io](http://inspec.io) website is full of documentation and links to download the code There is also an _interactive demo_ in which will allow you try it out with a webbrowser.

 ## InSpec Snippet Support matrix